What's covered by third party motorcycle insurance?

 Unless you or another rider of your motorcycle have a no-fault accident, you’ll be required to pay:

-- your Basic Excess
+your Basic Excess;

-- is under 25 years of age inclusive
+rider is under 21 years of age

 Do I have to pay an excess if the accident was not my fault?

-You do not have to pay an excess if you have a no-fault accident with another vehicle.
+No — you do not have to pay an excess if you have a no-fault accident with another vehicle.

-A no-fault accident is one that meets the following criteria:
+A no-fault accident meets the following criteria: